 3. Select the Type of Document

-You’ll often be prompted to choose what kind of document you’re uploading—such as lab results, imaging reports, referral letters, immunization records, or other medical forms.
-This helps categorize the file correctly in your health record.
+You may be prompted to choose what kind of document you’re uploading—such as lab results, imaging reports, referral letters, immunization records, consent forms, or other medical paperwork.
+Categorizing the file correctly helps staff review and file it faster.

 4. Choose Your File

-Click on the button that says “Upload,” “Choose File,” or “Browse.”
-This opens your device’s file explorer where you can select the document saved on your computer, smartphone, or tablet.
-Supported formats typically include PDF, JPEG, PNG, and DOCX.
+Click the button that says “Upload,” “Choose File,” “Attach,” or “Browse.”
+This opens your device’s file explorer so you can select the document saved on your computer, smartphone, or tablet.
+Many organizations commonly accept files such as PDF and image formats like JPEG or PNG, but accepted formats depend on the organization’s MyChart configuration.

 5. Add Additional Information (Optional)

-Some systems allow you to add notes or specify details about the document’s origin—like the date of service or healthcare provider name.
-Adding this info can be helpful for your care team reviewing the file.
+Some systems allow you to add notes or specify details about the document’s origin, such as the date of service, outside facility, or healthcare provider name.
+Adding context can make it easier for your care team to understand and route the file correctly.

 6. Submit and Confirm Upload